jswrenn/typic/README.md

 let padded = Bar::transmute_from(Foo::default());

 // `Bar` cannot be safely converted to `Foo` because doing so would expose
-// uninitialized bytes as if it were initialized! assert_not_impl_any!(Foo: TransmuteFrom<Bar>);
+// uninitialized bytes as if they were initialized! assert_not_impl_any!(Foo: TransmuteFrom<Bar>);
 ```